Troubleshooting & help

 How do I create proxy versions of my media for editing in Adobe Premiere Pro?

-Proxy workflows in Premiere Pro CC let you work with 8K, HDR, and high frame rate media, so you can switch between native and proxy formats to get the job done faster.
+Proxy workflows in Premiere Pro let you work with 8K, HDR, and high frame rate media, so you can switch between native and proxy formats to get the job done faster.
 Learn more about this in this page, Ingest and Proxy Workflow in Premiere Pro CC 2015.3.

 What's the best way to work with high-resolution files?